AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-troubleshoot-sync-errors.md

 - onPremisesSecurityIdentifier
 - ObjectId

-> [AZURE.NOTE]
+> [!NOTE]
-> [Azure AD Attribute Duplicate Attribute Resiliency](/documentation/articles/active-directory-aadconnectsyncservice-duplicate-attribute-resiliency/) feature is also being rolled out as the default behavior of Azure Active Directory.
+> [Azure AD Attribute Duplicate Attribute Resiliency](./active-directory-aadconnectsyncservice-duplicate-attribute-resiliency.md) feature is also being rolled out as the default behavior of Azure Active Directory.
 This will reduce the number of synchronization errors seen by Azure AD Connect (as well as other sync clients) by making Azure AD more resilient in the way it handles duplicated ProxyAddresses and UserPrincipalName attributes present in on premises AD environments.
 This feature does not fix the duplication errors.
 So the data still needs to be fixed.
 But it allows provisioning of new objects which are otherwise blocked from being provisioned due to duplicated values in Azure AD.
 This will also reduce the number of synchronization errors returned to the synchronization client.
 > If this feature is enabled for your Tenant, you will not see the InvalidSoftMatch synchronization errors seen during provisioning of new objects.
 >
 >